agentrickard/domain/README.txt

 Node Access is a complex issue in Drupal.
 Typically, sites will only use one node access module at a time.
-In some cases, you may require more advances acceess control rules.
+In some cases, you may require more advances access control rules.

 Two important issues to understand are: